realm/realm-core/README.md

     /usr/local/include/tightdb.hpp

-The following libraries are installed:
+The following libraries will be installed:

     /usr/local/lib/libtightdb.so
     /usr/local/lib/libtightdb-dbg.so